This is the main entrance to the Temple at 288, South Bridge Road, Chinatown, singapore.

 Along this stretch of road, you will find the Jame Mosque (1830), Sri Barium.
 Temple (1827) and diagonal, across the Fairfield Methodist Church (1948).
 This is a testimony of the rich and diverse racial and religious harmony of Singapore.
 Mountain Gate in BTRTM

 It is fitted with gilt bronze studs, engraved plates and lion door knockers.
-Entry via the center gate is restricted, usually reserved for important guests.
+Entry via the center gate is restricted, usual, reserved for important guests.

-In addition, the most fundamental feature is a four-sided rectangular enclosure, that is, structures with walls that are formed at right angles and oriented cardinally.
+In addition, the most fundamental feature is a four-sided rectangular enclosure, that ., structures with walls that are formed at right angles and oriented cardinally.

 Dougong is a unique structural element of interlocking wooden brackets, one of the most important elements in traditional Chinese architecture.
 It first appeared in buildings of the last century BC and evolved into a structural network that joined pillars and columns to the frame of the roof.
 Dougong was widely used in the Spring and Autumn Period (770-476 BC) and developed into a complex set of interlocking parts by its peak in the Tang and Song periods.
 Since ancient times when the Chinese first began to use wood for building, joinery has been a major focus and craftsmen cut the wooden pieces to fit so perfectly that no glue or fasteners were necessary.

-Development of BTRTM Mountain Gate Before construction commenced, a temporary mountain gate was erected by craftsmen from Suzhou, to give Singaporeans an idea of what was being constructed.
+Development of BTRTM Mountain Gate Before construction commenced, a temporary mountain gate was erected by craftsmen from Suzhou, to give Singaporeans an idea of what was being construct.

 Timber The entire wooden structure is from 'Yellow Balau' timber from Borneo.
 Theses timber was brought into Singapore for timber treatment before it was sent to Zhuji, China for cutting into the various shapes needed.